sudheerj/vuejs-interview-questions/README.md

         })
         ```
     2. The Hook functions which are overlapping merged into an array so that all of them will be called.
 Mixin hooks
-       will be called before the component’s own hooks.
+       will be called before the component's own hooks.
         ```javascript
         const myMixin = {
           created(){